RasaHQ/rasa/docs/user-guide/testing-models.rst

    If you are looking to tune the hyperparameters of your NLU model, check out this `tutorial <https://blog.rasa.com/rasa-nlu-in-depth-part-3-hyperparameters/>`_.

-.. _end_to_end_evaluation:
+.. _end_to_end_testing:

-End-to-End Evaluation
+End-to-End Testing
 ---------------------

-Rasa Open Source lets you evaluate dialogues end-to-end, running through test conversations and making sure that both NLU and Core make correct predictions.
+Rasa Open Source lets you test dialogues end-to-end, running through test conversations and making sure that both NLU and Core make correct predictions.

 To do this, you need some stories in the end-to-end format,